HomePolitics and Current AffairsFarmer Protest: Demands, Strategies and Implications

 Farmers have once again sounded the trumpet of protest against the government.
 Farmers from many states including Punjab-Haryana are preparing to march to Delhi.

-Peasants across India are gearing up for another in Delhi, reminiscent of the 2020-2021 movement.
+Peasants across are gearing up for another farmer protest in Delhi, reminiscent of the 2020-2021 movement.
 Dubbed as the ‘Chalo Delhi March' or Kisan Andolan 2.0, this mobilization sees farmers from various states converging to voice their grievances.
 The primary demand remains the assurance of minimum support prices for crops, alongside issues like electricity rates, loan waivers, and more.

 Movement Recap: Focused on Persistent Issues